eglaubauf/egLib/README.md

 ### Contact/Issues/Features/Questions

+If you find any bugs, have suggestions or anything else please contact me via Twitter or per Mail.
+Please check out my other Repos as well, they might be handy to you.
 For any questions and/or improvement suggestions just contact me via twitter or mail.<br>
 Twitter: @eglaubauf <br>
 Web: www.elmar-glaubauf.at